Upper Boston Post Road Entry #1 (UBPR #1)

 Watertown Square is less a square and more a wheel with spokes extending away from the hub in all directions.
 The oldest road leads south across the bridge over the Charles River and follows a winding path into the actual “Hub of the Universe,” Boston.
 Another very old road heads northeast towards Harvard Square and on to Boston via a bridge (but for over 150 years via a ferry) from Charlestown.
 This road to Cambridge is the route George Washington followed on his way to take command of the newly-formed Continental Army in 1775.
 Two more very straight roads running east originated as competing turnpikes in the early nineteenth century and were designed to run more directly into Boston by avoiding the tortuous curves of the old roads, which themselves had been “designed” with walking in mind and thus avoided hills and water as much as possible.
 Both Arsenal Street and Beacon Street, the modern incarnations of the two turnpikes, are lined for half a mile leading out of Watertown with commercial buildings, in particular stores selling car parts, predominantly automobile tires.
 This area appears to be a sort of “hub for hubs,” befitting the general layout of the “square” itself.
 A couple more roads run along the Charles River in each direction.
 However, the road that most interests me is the one that heads west from Watertown Square into the interior of Massachusetts.
-This road is called Main Street in Watertown, but it is also known as the Boston Post Road.
+This road, Main Street in Watertown, is also known as the Boston Post Road.

 Watertown Square, as the crow flies, is only 6.5 miles from the Old State House.
 Following the more circuitous old road out of the city it is still a comparatively short nine-mile walk.
 By comparison, walking along the Post Road north from its origin around Bowling Green in lower Manhattan for nine miles will leave you in Harlem, with a walk of five more miles just to reach the top of Manhattan Island, and a further six-mile walk to cross the Bronx, for a total of twenty miles to follow the old Post Road out of New York City!
 The walk from the Old State House in Boston to Watertown Square is the same distance as walking west from my old apartment in the Palms neighborhood of Los Angeles to Will Rogers State Beach in the Palisades neighborhood, or, heading east instead, it is a mile short of reaching Los Angeles City Hall, which gives you a sense of the enormous size of that city.
 It is the distance from Wrigley Field in Chicago, home of the Chicago Cubs, to what was formerly called Comiskey Park (I refuse to advertise its current bland corporate moniker), home of the Chicago White Sox.
 A nine-mile walk through Washington D.C. along Massachusetts Avenue from its origin at the northwest border with Bethesda, including a short detour from Union Station to take in the Capitol building, brings you to the Potomac River in the southeast of the city.
 It is a nine-mile walk to cross San Francisco from Pier 39 to the San Francisco Zoo.
 It is nine miles northeast along the old Post Road from Independence Hall to Four Seasons Total Landscaping in Philadelphia, site of the infamously comical Giuliani press conference (and ten miles from the Four Seasons Hotel in downtown Philadelphia, which is where they likely meant to have the press conference).
 In other words, a nine-mile walk in most large American cities would be entirely within the city limits.
 As Boston is one of the smallest major cities in area but one of the largest metropolitan areas by population in the country, it is perhaps unsurprising that this point in Watertown, which requires also passing through the towns of Brookline and Newton to reach, is still part of the urban fabric of the city.
 It is, however, on the perimeter of the dense urban hub, and once the walk west begins we will quickly start to escape the gravitational pull of the Hub.